Beniamino Gigli: Personal life

 Like many artists, Gigli was a man of contradictions.
 On one hand, he gave more fund-raising concerts and raised more money than any other singer in history, with close to one thousand benefit concerts.
 He was deeply devoted to Padre Pio, his confessor, to whom he donated a large amount of money.
 Also, Gigli sang an unusual amount of sacred music (especially in the 1950s), atypical of a leading operatic tenor.
 Additionally, he was throughout his life deeply devoted to the sacred music of Don Lorenzo Perosi.

 On the other hand, Gigli's relationships with women were often tainted by scandal.

 He said in his memoirs he married six months earlier than he actually did; this was to conceal the fact that his wife Costanza was pregnant before reaching the altar.
 Gigli had two children with Costanza: Enzo and Rina.
 (The latter was a well-known soprano in her own right.)

 Later, Gigli is well known to have had a second family with Lucia Vigarani, producing three children.

 Gigli is rumoured to have had at least three other children with as many different women.
 Gigli's exact number of offspring is unknown.

-One known son is Bill (Phil) Hildebrandt of Detroit, born in February 1934 in New York and still living.
+One known son is Phillip (Phil) J. Hildebrandt of Detroit, born in February 1934 in New York and still living.
 He is the son of Gloria Doyle, who was an opera singer at The Metropolitan Opera.
-Bill Hildebrandt's children (Gigli's American-born grandchildren) are comedian Bill Hildebrandt and Lori Jean Hildebrandt, both of Detroit, Michigan and still living in the immediate area.
+Phil Hildebrandt's children (Gigli's American-born grandchildren) are comedian William (Bill) Hildebrandt (1953-2021) and Lori Jean Hildebrandt, both of Detroit, Michigan.

 Vocal style

-Early in his career, Gigli was known for a beautiful, soft and honey-like lyric voice, with incredible mezza-voice, allowing him to sing light, lyrical roles.
+Early in his career, Gigli was known for a beautiful, soft and honey-like lyric voice, with an incredible mezza-voice, allowing him to sing light, lyrical roles.
 As he grew older, his voice developed some dramatic qualities, enabling him to sing heavier roles like Ràdames in Aida and Cavaradossi in Tosca.
 Some critics say that he was overemotional during his performances, often resolving to sobbing and, in some cases, exaggerations.